Kapiti Urban Area

 The largest settlement is Paraparaumu.
 Raumati may be considered a suburb of Paraparaumu or a separate town in its own right – there are no legal definitions for towns in New Zealand.
 Kapiti Urban Area is better described as a commuter area of Wellington than an independent city.

 Under Statistical Standard for Geographic Areas 2018, Kapiti Urban Area was split into separate urban areas for the three settlements.

-The Kapiti Coast District also includes the settlements of Te Horo and Ōtaki, which are outside Kapiti Urban Area.
+The Kāpiti Coast District also includes the settlements of Te Horo and Ōtaki, which are outside Kapiti Urban Area.